-Official Kitchener Centre Conservative Party Candidate in the 2019 Federal Election
+Official Kitchener Centre Conservative Party Candidate of Record

 Stephen represented the voters in Kitchener-Centre faithfully since being elected as their MP in 2008 until 2015.
 In addition to serving on the House of Commons’ Environment, Justice and Human Rights, Fisheries and Oceans and Public Accounts Committees, Stephen has always made a point of being accessible to his constituents, both in and outside the office.
 He attended hundreds of community events while serving as MP for Kitchener-Centre, getting to know constituents and demonstrating support for the work done by our many excellent community groups.